-In our everyday lives we try to be as eco-concious as we can.
+In our everyday lives we try to be as eco-conscious as we can.
 We're not perfect and we're probably not even great, but we believe every little effort counts.
 Most RVs are designed to rely on abundant grid-electricity and propane - which is a fossil fuel.
-So we decided that our trailer would be fully solar powered - this means no propane and no generator.
-This allows us to power our lives consuming minimal fossil fuels - with the goal of being fossil fuel free one day.
+So we decided our trailer would be fully solar powered - this means no propane and no generator.
+This allows us to power our lives consuming minimal fossil fuels - with the goal of being totally fossil fuel free one day.

 One of the biggest downsides of traveling in an RV is fossil fuel usage.
 We hate the thought of driving around the country burning diesel at 10 mpg.
 So we decided that our truck would have to be converted to burn waste vegetable oil (WVO).
 We did this for over a year until we realized it wasn't doable on the road.
 This post explains why we stopped using WVO.

 Picking the right RV and truck was difficult.
 We had a lot of specific requirements.